Monday, October 31, 2005

 Boston Collaborative Encyclopedia of Western Theology

-I discovered a new while looking for material on Jürgen Moltmann.
+I discovered a new research tool while looking for material on Jürgen Moltmann.
 I started reading his Theology of Hope (1964: ET, 1967) and I felt that I needed something lighter as an introduction to Christian eschatology.

 Reformation Sunday